 Select the Pressure Cook or Manual button at high pressure and set the cook time to 10 minutes.
 Make sure the sealing vent is set to Sealing.

 Once the timer goes off, perform a quick pressure release by carefully turning the sealing vent from Sealing to Venting.
 Give the soup a stir and taste for seasonings.

-Transfer half of the soup to a stand blender and blend until the soup is creamy and smooth.
+Transfer half of the soup to a stand blender and add the sliced roasted bell peppers.
+Blend until the soup is creamy and smooth.
 Repeat with the remaining soup.
 Alternatively, you can use an immersion blender to purée the soup directly in the Instant Pot.
 Garnish the soup with scallions and cilantro if desired.